drand/website/docs/about/README.md

 collective, publicly verifiable, unbiased, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.

-Drand is meant to be a Internet infrastructure level service that provides randomness to applications, similar to how NTP provides timing information and Certificate Transparency servers provides certificates revocation information.
+Drand is meant to be an Internet infrastructure level service that provides randomness to applications, similar to how NTP provides timing information and Certificate Transparency servers provide certificate revocation information.

 ## Why decentralized randomness is important